splintered-reality/py_trees_js/README.md

 Do not use the QWebView widget - this is deprecating in favour of the QWebEngineView widget.
 The most notable difference is that QWebView uses Qt's old webkit, while QWebEngineView makes use of Chromium's webkit.

-The second step automagically makes available the javascript resources to the application when it's loaded.
+Note that the second step automagically makes available the javascript resources to the application when it's loaded.
 It's not terribly fussy about where it gets loaded, see [py_trees_js/viewer/web_view.py](py_trees_js/viewer/web_view.py) for an example:

 ```